Igor Fraga: Super Formula

+Esports career

+Fraga also actively partakes in sim racing alongside his real-world racing endeavors.
+He has been backed by Japanese video game developer Polyphony Digital since his return to junior formulae, a partnership formed through his participation the Gran Turismo World Series, where he has previously been a champion a total of four times in three different series.

+His first appearance in the series came in the inaugural 2018 season, participating in the Nations Cup.
+Fraga won the Americas regional final event in Las Vegas, allowing him to secure a World Final spot in Monaco.
+He would later take the inaugural Nations Cup championship in the World Final with a total of 54 points.
+The following season in 2019, Fraga would be eliminated early in the Nations Cup after suffering a first corner spin at Red Bull Ring in the first semi-final of the World Final event, but would score the title in the Manufacturer Series for Toyota with teammates Rayan Derrouiche and Tomoaki Yamanaka.
+Fraga returned for the rebooted 2020 season in both competitive series.
+He did not qualify for the World Finals for the Nations Cup, but did finish 4th overall in the World Finals for the Manufacturer Series alongside Shohei Sugimori and Valerio Gallo.

 In 2017, Fraga qualified for the first Formula One Esports Series final, having finished 4th and 2nd in his Heat group.
 His results in the final however weren't as good, finishing the three races 14th, 18th and scored six points in the last race where he finished 15th.
 He ended the final 18th out of 20 drivers.

-Fraga has participated in the FIA-Certified Gran Turismo Championships, and made his first appearance in the series in the inaugural 2018 season, participating in the Nations Cup.
-On the build-up to the World Final, Igor Fraga won the Americas regional final event in Las Vegas, finishing first overall with 43 points in three races and securing a World Final spot.
-Fraga would take the inaugural Nations Cup championship in the World Final in Monaco with 54 points.
-Fraga returned to the series in 2019 for both Nations Cup and Manufacturer Series championships.
-A first corner spin in Red Bull Ring at the first semi-final of the World Final sent Fraga to last place and he would later be eliminated in the Nations Cup as a result, finishing 10th.
-He later won that year's Manufacturer Series championship for Toyota with teammates Rayan Derrouiche and Tomoaki Yamanaka.
-Fraga returned for the rebooted 2020 season in both competitive series.
-He did not qualify for the World Finals for the Nations Cup, but did finish 4th overall in the World Finals for the Manufacturer Series alongside Shohei Sugimori and Valerio Gallo.

 Fraga competed in the inaugural McLaren Shadow Project in 2018 and won the series, beating runners-up Nuno Pinto and Miguel Ballester in the grand final.

 In 2021, Fraga would compete in the inaugural Olympic Virtual Series, participating in the 'Motor Sport' event in the Gran Turismo Sport game.
 Fraga scored a 2nd-place finish in the first race, but would not be able to complete the following two races due to a network problem, which he later clarified on his Twitter.
 In 2022, Fraga won the Toyota GR GT Cup championship in the Gran Turismo World Series.
 Fraga was also appointed as the esports ambassador for the Super Formula Championship later that year.
+In 2023, Fraga was champion in the Honda Racing eMS competition in the Challenge Class.

 Personal life

 Fraga was born in Kanazawa, Ishikawa Prefecture, Japan to Brazilian parents.
 He previously resided in Ipatinga, Brazil, but later moved back to Japan in 2022, which he had announced on his Twitter account.
 Fraga is a multilinguist, capable of speaking Portuguese, English, Japanese, and Spanish.

+On January 4, 2025, Fraga married his long-time girlfriend, Lorena.